assemmkhalil/DataMarketAnalysis/README.md

-# Data Professions Egyptian Market Analysis
+# Job Market Analysis of Data Professions in Egypt

 ## Overview:
 The data professions sector is rapidly expanding within the Egyptian job market.
 Despite this growth, there has been limited research and insufficient analysis in this area.
 This project aims to fill this gap by conducting a comprehensive study on job market trends and opportunities in four distinct data professions, namely: data analysis, data science, data engineering, and machine learning engineering.
 We have gathered data from the renowned job portal [Bayt.com](https://www.bayt.com) to explore various aspects, including the demand for each profession, top hiring companies, geographical distribution of opportunities, required skills, educational backgrounds, and more.